tjwald/high-perf-ML/README.md

 This doesn't mean this is all good - there are many issues documented in: [PyTorch & HuggingFace Custom Models Migration Story](https://github.com/microsoft/semantic-kernel/issues/9793)

-Also, since the model I use as an example in this project has a custom tokenizer, I did my best to use the most similar tokenizer available in C#.
+Also, since the model I use as an example in this project has a custom tokenizer, I did my best to use the most similar tokenizer available in C#, but this causes accurracy issues.
+I doubt that this difference would effect performance, but if you feel like implementing in C# the exact same tokenizer I would love to see it :).

-Under [example/python](/example/python) you will find the hugging face model I am using as a baseline.
+Under [example/python](/Example/python) you will find the hugging face model I am using as a baseline.
 This model was picked at random, as it is a small nlp model, that is well up-voted on HuggingFace.
 This model is smaller than the one mentioned previously

 In the Example.SemanticInference.Model you will find the optimized onnx model with the needed resources.